Conquering the Canwell Glacier Trail, one of the highest roads in Alaska

 Canwell Glacier Trail

-The surface of the trail is anywhere from gravel to watermelon-sized rocks.
+The surface of the trail ranges from gravel to watermelon-sized rocks.
 Parts of the moraine are eroding into the glacial valley, including part of the moraine that once held the trail.
-Driving at night, or in poor visibility, is not recommended for drivers unfamiliar with the road.
 The road includes stream crossings, steep climbs, and amazing glacier views.
-The weather on this zone is harsh and highly unpredictable and it does not take much time for the bright sun shine to change over to moderate to heavy snow fall.
 It is suitable for experienced high-clearance 4x4 drivers only.

 Road suggested by: Robert Kemper